Cold Shock

 Heart and Blood Pressure Problems

-Cold water immersion causes an instantaneous and massive increase in heart rate and blood pressure because all the blood vessels in your skin constrict in response to sudden cooling.
-In vulnerable individuals, this greatly increases the danger of heart failure and stroke.
+Cold water immersion causes an instantaneous and massive spike in heart rate and blood pressure which greatly increases the danger of heart failure and stroke in vulnerable individuals.
+This happens because sudden skin cooling causes all the blood vessels in your skin constrict.

 Threat No. 3